MicrosoftDocs/SupportArticles-docs/Office/Client/mobile/prevent-office-add-in-work-account.md

 ---
 title: Block use of Office Add-ins for work or school accounts
-description: Describes how to set a preference in Intune app configuration policies to prevent iOS users from using Office add-ins for Word, Excel, and PowerPoint when users are signed into their work or school accounts.
+description: Describes how to prevent iOS users from using Office add-ins for Word, Excel, and PowerPoint when users are signed into their work or school accounts.
 author: helenclu
 ms.author: luche
 manager: dcscontentpm